Anastasia-Labs/aiken-design-patterns/README.md

-By specifying the redeemer type to be a pair of integers (`(Int, Int)`), the validator can efficiently pick the input UTxO, match its output reference to make sure it's the one that's getting spent, and similarly pick the corresponding output UTxO in order to perform an arbitrary comparison between the two.
+By specifying the redeemer type to be a pair of integers (`(Int, Int)`), the validator can efficiently pick the input UTxO, match its output reference to make sure it's the one that's getting spent, and similarly pick the corresponding output UTxO in order to perform an arbitrary validation between the two.

 The provided example validates that the two are identical, and each carries a